+'

+Course:

+Course:

+Courses

+Course:

-Course: Course: Course: Your Principal will advise you of the outcome of the School Review of your appeal by the date specified in the HSC and Record of School Achievement (RoSA) timetable of actions for schools.
-If the Principal declines your appeal you may ask to have the matter reviewed by NESA.
-Once the Principal notifies you of the outcome of the School Review of your appeal, ask him/her about the process of having an unsuccessful appeal reconsidered by NESA.
-Student's Signature: Date: Parent/Guardian's Signature: Date: (if student is under 18 years of age)
+Your Principal will advise you of the outcome of the School and Record of School Achievement (RoSA) timetable of a may ask to have the matter reviewed by NESA.
+Once the of your appeal, ask him/her about the process of having a ctions for schools.
+If the Principal declines your appeal you Principal notifies you of the outcome of the School Review

+Student's Signature: Date:

+Parent/Guardian's Signature:(if student is under 18 years of age) Date:

-Disability Provisions for High School Certificate
+Disability Provisions for Higher School Certificate